docker/docs/registry/recipes/mirror.md

 Furthermore, if your images are all built in-house, not using the Hub at all and relying entirely on your local registry is the simplest scenario.

-### Gotcha
+### Gotchas

-It's currently not possible to mirror another private registry.
+* It's currently not possible to mirror another private registry.
 Only the central Hub can be mirrored.
+* If a registry is configured as a registry mirror, you can no longer push images to the registry.

 ### Solution